EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/07_operating.md

 # Transform API (X-Pack)

-* Permet d'indexer automatiquement le résultat d'une "requête" sur des données existantes.
-* Il est alors possible de rechercher dans des données déja agrégées/traitées.
+* Automatically indexes the result of a "query" on existing data.
+* It is then possible to search in already aggregated/processed data.
+* Several

-* Plusieurs types de transform (pivot, latest)
+ types of transform (pivot, latest)
-    * Toutes les cinq minutes, enregistrer le nombre maximum de ...
+    * Every five minutes, save the maximum number of ...
-    * Toutes les cinq minutes, enregistrer le dernier document ayant pour auteur ...
+    * Every five minutes, save the last document authored by ...

 ---
 layout: cover
 ---

-# Démo Monitoring via Kibana
+# Monitoring Demo via Kibana

 ---
 layout: cover
 ---
-# Partie Pratique
+# Practical Part